HBCU Sports

 VIEWS

 This article is one in a series of features produced in partnership with the Southwestern Athletic Conference, exploring the history of the SWAC from its founding in 1920 to the present day.
-The series will run during the months of April and May.
+The series will run in April and May.

-Walker’s focus on disciplined basketball and vision to create something the HBCU women’s hoops community could benefit from have earned her several honors and the admiration of the Alcorn State community.
+Walker’s focus on disciplined basketball and her vision to create something that would benefit the HBCU women’s hoops community have earned her several honors and the admiration of the Alcorn State community.

 A native of Bude, Mississippi, she graduated from Alcorn State and began coaching the Braves women for the 1978-79 season.